Trilarion/opensourcegames/improvements.md

 The game is complete and very active actually.
 I am not aware of any problems.
 I played countless hours with it.
 The only bugs I reported were minor text-related ones that were fixed quickly.
 It's definitely not in “beta” anymore.
 The problem is more a psychological one: There's no version 1.0.
-The developers just outright refuse to ever release a version named “1.0”.
-This is evil.
+The [developers refuse](https://crawl.develz.org/wordpress/faq#version) to ever release a version named “1.0”.
+This may be unfortunate.
 They are making themselves smaller than they should be.
 DCSS should just release 1.0.
 Never underestimate the psychological power of just calling your release 1.0.

 Last update: 2019-11